andrewwgordon/concrete-crack-detection/README.md

 Once complete the model is saved in the model directory.

 Note: this model is configured to run on CPU and could take a couple of hours on a typical i5 4 Core CPU.
+## Deep Learning Model Details
+This model uses CNN ResNet V2 101.
+A good article on this algorithm is available [here](https://cv-tricks.com/keras/understand-implement-resnets/).